kaigii/QuickNote-for-macOS/README.md

 #### 💡 Why This Happens
 This is normal behavior for unsigned applications downloaded from the internet. macOS adds security quarantine attributes to protect users.
 The file is not actually damaged.

+#### 🔐 Code Signing Solutions (For Developers)

+If you want to create a DMG that users can double-click to install without any issues, you have several options:

+**Option 1: Apple Developer Account (Recommended)**
+- Cost: $99/year
+- Result: Users can double-click DMG to install
+- Steps:
+  1. Register for Apple Developer Program
+  2. Run: `./sign-app.sh` and choose option 2
+  3. Build: `npm run tauri build`

+**Option 2: Free Development Signing**
+- Cost: Free
+- Result: Works for 7 days, then expires
+- Steps:
+  1. Run: `./sign-app.sh` and choose option 1
+  2. Build: `npm run tauri build`

+**Option 3: Current Approach**
+- Cost: Free
+- Result: Users need to run `xattr` command or use `install.sh`
+- Steps: Use the current `install.sh` script

 #### 🆘 Troubleshooting